Mansurisodev/Spotify_clone_provider/README.md

 # Musive

-ull-stack music player app is written in flutter and dart using node.js music API.
+Full-stack music player app is written in flutter and dart using node.js music API.
 Fully Functional music player with UI like Spotify app.
 Added 500+ royalty-free music and information about artists.
 Application users can make their own playlist or collect liked songs.